senyosimpson/blog/content/posts/senior-engineer.md

 we should too!
 This is *poor* communication.
 It doesn't even answer the first question you should ask yourself in this situation

-> What problem does using type annoatations solve for us?
+> What problem does using type annotations solve for us?

 It's easy to have good ideas.
 It is significantly more difficult to *justify* them.
 Being able to communicate effectively is a necessary piece of being a great engineer.